False vacuum

-In quantum field theory, a false vacuum is a hypothetical vacuum that is relatively stable, but not in the most stable state possible.
-This condition is known as metastable.
-It may last for a very long time in that state, but could eventually decay to the more stable state, an event known as false vacuum decay.
+In quantum field theory, a false vacuum is a hypothetical vacuum state that is locally stable but does not occupy the most stable possible ground state.
+In this condition it is called metastable.
+It may last for a very long time in this state, but could eventually decay to the more stable one, an event known as false vacuum decay.
 The most common suggestion of how such a decay might happen in our universe is called bubble nucleation – if a small region of the universe by chance reached a more stable vacuum, this "bubble" (also called "bounce") would spread.

 A false vacuum exists at a local minimum of energy and is therefore not completely stable, in contrast to a true vacuum, which exists at a global minimum and is stable.

 Definition of true vs. false vacuum

 A vacuum is defined as a space with as little energy in it as possible.
 Despite the name, the vacuum still has quantum fields.
-A true vacuum is stable because it is at a global minimum of energy, and is commonly assumed to coincide with the physical vacuum state we live in.
+A true vacuum is stable because it is at a global minimum of energy, and is commonly assumed to coincide with the physical vacuum state in which we live.
 It is possible that a physical vacuum state is a configuration of quantum fields representing a local minimum but not global minimum of energy.
 This type of vacuum state is called a "false vacuum".